Contest a Parking Ticket

 - An adjudication request can be submitted online.
 This online process eliminates the need to rely on the postal service and assists in ensuring we receive your adjudication request within the necessary time period.

 - Your request must be received within 60 calendar days of the ticket issue date or the mail date if the ticket is for a photo enforced violation.

-- However, if you do not contest or pay within 30 calendar days, a penalty equal to the fine will be added.
+- If you do not contest or pay a ticket within 30 calendar days, a penalty equal to the fine will be added.

-- Complete the online adjudication form, summarizing your defense.
-Submit the form and upload any evidence, such as photographs or receipts, which you think might help your case.
+- Complete the online adjudication form summarizing your defense.
+Submit the form and upload any evidence, such as photographs, vehicle registration or receipts, which you think might help your case.
 The file format is noted at the end of the online document.

 - If you open a TAS account, you will be able to review the decision the same day it is made.
 You will also be able to monitor all tickets and hearings associated with the registered tag(s) in the account.